Rebels with a cause: Can a rebellious art movement heal the trauma of sex abuse?

 Andrew McIlroy is an artist and arts writer

-Main Photo: Courtesy of News Limited
+Main Photo: News Limited

 Glenn Morgan, 'I saw nothing, I heard nothing, I did nothing' (2016) (Detail) Photo: Artist